 - It optionally locally trains ML Model with the available local data set.

-- It combines intermediate results from VFL client(s) and VFL server and computes intermediate training results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training results towards VFL clients involved in the joint VFL training process.
-VFL server may send and receive separate message for each client.
+- It combines intermediate training results from VFL client(s) and VFL server and computes intermediate model training information (e.g. gradient information, loss information) using label for updating its own local ML Model and sends the intermediate model training information to VFL clients for updating the ML Models of VFL clients that involved in the VFL training process.
+VFL server may send and receive separate message for each VFL client.

+NOTE 2: If VFL server does not have a local ML Model, it only combines intermediate training results from VFL client(s) and computes intermediate model training information.

-NOTE: NEF forwards the message from/to NWDAF to/from untrusted AF.
+NOTE 3: NEF forwards the message from/to NWDAF to/from untrusted AF.

 - It determines to terminate the VFL training process.